Jonesboro, Arkansas: Economy

 The Mall at Turtle Creek, opened in 2006, was the largest mall in northeast Arkansas and was the only enclosed mall constructed in the country that year.
 The mall closed in 2020 due to tornado damage; currently, the only stores in operation at Turtle Creek are Dillard's, JCPenney, and Target.

-Before The Mall at Turtle Creek opened, Indian Mall, named for the former mascot of Arkansas State University, was the primary shopping destination in northeast Arkansas.
+Before the Mall at Turtle Creek opened, Indian Mall, named for the former mascot of Arkansas State University, was the primary shopping destination in northeast Arkansas.
 The Indian Mall was demolished in 2012.

-In 2025, the former Turtle Creek mall site was sold for approximately US $4.85 million, and redevelopment plans are underway to transform parts of it into an open-air, mixed-use center.”
+In 2025, the former Turtle Creek mall site was sold for about US$4.85 million, and redevelopment plans are underway to transform parts of it into an open-air, mixed-use center.”

 Arts and culture

 Points of interest

-Craighead Forest Park is a city-owned park located on Crowley's Ridge featuring a 60-acre fishing lake, camping facilities, hiking/biking trails, nature areas, picnic sites and recreational fields.
+Craighead Forest Park is a city-owned park located on Crowley's Ridge, featuring a 60-acre fishing lake, camping facilities, hiking/biking trails, nature areas, picnic sites, and recreational fields.

 Crowley's Ridge Parkway runs through Jonesboro.
 It was designated one of Arkansas' Scenic Byways in 1997, and it was designated Arkansas' first National Scenic Byway in 1998.

-In 2004 the Arkansas Game and Fish Commission opened the 160-acre Forrest L. Wood Crowley's Ridge Nature Center in south Jonesboro, adjacent to Craighead Forest Park.
-The center includes exhibits on the origins and history of the Ridge, wildlife, educational models and displays, land and water features, hiking trails, an observation tower and an auditorium.
+In 2004, the Arkansas Game and Fish Commission opened the 160-acre Forrest L. Wood Crowley's Ridge Nature Center in south Jonesboro, adjacent to Craighead Forest Park.
+The center includes exhibits on the origins and history of the ridge, wildlife, educational models and displays, land and water features, hiking trails, an observation tower, and an auditorium.

-Located on the ASU campus, the Arkansas State University Museum is accredited by the American Association of Museums and features 21,000 square feet of historic, archaeological, and natural history exhibits.
+Located on the ASU campus, the Arkansas State University Museum is accredited by the American Association of Museums and features 21,000 square feet of historic, archaeological, and natural-history exhibits.
 The museum focuses on the history and cultural heritage of Northeast Arkansas and the Mississippi River Delta region.
-The Arkansas State University Museum interprets the history and culture of the Crowley’s Ridge Region and the Lower Mississippi River Valley.
+The [museum interprets the history and culture of the Crowley's Ridge Region and the Lower Mississippi River Valley.
 Accredited by the American Association of Museums, it is one of only four accredited museums in the state.
-The museum is located in the west wing of the library and museum complex on the Arkansas State University campus, and admission is free.
+The museum is located in the west wing of the library and museum complex on the ASU campus, and admission is free.

-The Fowler Center, also located on the Arkansas State University campus, features a concert hall, drama stage, experimental theatre, teaching gallery, and grand lobby.
+The Fowler Center, also located on the ASU campus, features a concert hall, drama stage, experimental theatre, teaching gallery, and grand lobby.
 It hosts the annual Fowler Center performance series, visiting musicians, and ASU Theatre Department productions.